-iPhone Nano rumors continue, MobileMe may become free [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+iPhone Nano rumors continue, MobileMe may become free [UPDATED]Alex Wagner - Editorial Director of News and Content

 Just a few days ago, rumors of an impending iPhone Mini came back in full force after disappearing from the scene for a while.
 Today that rumor is got a bit more credibility thanks to the Wall Street Journal, whose "people familiar with the matter" believe that the device is real.
 One of those sources claims to have seen the iPhone Nano a few months ago and says that the handset is half the size and half the price of an iPhone 4 and currently sports the codename "N97."
 The WSJ's tipsters also said that Apple may be planning to make its MobileMe service completely free as well as an important part of an streaming music service.